 WHY OPTIMISE IMAGES?

-- To help images and therefore a path to your web page, to be found
+- To help images and therefore a path to your web page, to be found well by search engines.

 - Page load speed is an IMPORTANT search engine ranking signal.
 The need for speed became more important for SEO because: